It might be best to start by explaining what was happening before Agile Development became the latest IT development methodology.

 - In collaboration with the client who has requested the software development, the project is broken down into smaller, manageable pieces of user functionality.

 - These smaller pieces are prioritised according to what the client nominates as the most important parts.
 These are delivered in stages along the way to ensure they work (called iterations), and are what the client requires.
 The most important parts are developed and delivered first, with each subsequent part slightly less important than the previous, all the way down to the final least important part at the end.

 - The development team starts designing, coding, testing and analysing, with the client providing ongoing feedback so continual improvement takes place.

 - Planning will be far more flexible as you either realise you’re on track in terms of time and budget (which rarely happens), or realise you don’t have enough time and/or money to complete the project as initially hoped.
 However, because you’re doing the most important parts first, the ramifications aren’t anywhere near as profound, and you can plan and adapt for the best possible outcome.

 What are the benefits of Agile Development?

 It’s about the people

 Instead of emphasising the process of software development, Agile Development emphasises the people involved in the process.
 Small teams with a wide range of skills come together to create a software solution for the client.
 In order for them to succeed, they must work together and communicate every step of the way, both within the team and with the client.
+Getting this outside perspective can help you discover errors and other functionality issues within your code.
+More experienced programmers can help you figure out how to monitor and manage your logs, which only improves the quality of your code.
 Often members of the team will find themselves diving in and helping out in areas outside of their area of expertise in order to get the job done on time and on budget.